Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Acknowledgments

 \subsection{\methodabbr{} performs well without GPT-3}

 In our main experiments, we use GPT-3 as the label generator and GPT-J 6B as the example generator.
 In Section~\ref{sec:ablation}, we show that smaller models can be used as \textit{example generators}.
 Here we investigate whether a smaller, open-source language model can be used as a \textit{label generator}.
 In Table~\ref{tab:label_generator_ablation}, we show that GPT-J 6B also performs well at label generation.
 We empirically observe that GPT-J generates shorter and noisier completions, requiring us to increase the number of model calls from 5 to 100 and filter out all labels containing punctuation marks.
-We find that the difference between GPT-J and GPT-3 label generation is only significant on 1 of 4 datasets (AGNews), suggesting that \methodabbr{} with GPT-J only can still work well.
+After applying these tweaks, we find that the difference between GPT-J and GPT-3 label generation in AUAC is small on 3 of 4 datasets, and differs by only 0.7 on AGNews, suggesting that \methodabbr{} with GPT-J only can still work well.